taiste/ImmutableClass.Fody/README.md

 ```

 You can have extra attributes on the properties (such as `[JsonProperty("int")] if you need to use the class in JSON serialization`), they will be passed on to the generated class as they are.
 Likewise you can have fields in your class, they are also retained on without modification.

+You can use an optional [ImmutableClassIgnore] attribute on some properties, if you don't want them to be included in code generation.
+In that case, they will not be added as parameters to the default constructor, and no 'With' method will be generated for them.